chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureMain.rst

         SMOKESCREEN_ROUNDS = [1, 5, ] # app rounds that contain smokescreens
         VIGNETTE_ROUNDS = [3, 4, 6, 7] # app rounds that contain vignettes
         BRIBE_THRESHOLD = 300 # not used in this study

         vignettes = ['doctor', 'handyman', 'kindergarten', 'passport']  # names of the vignettes POS = "pos" # Represents a positive outcome NEG = "neg" # Represents a negative outcome CORR = "corr"  # Represents a corrupt outcome

-        # Define the outcomes combinations
+        # Define the outcomes combinations to which participants were randomly assigned
         outcomes_combinations_collection = [
             [POS, POS, POS, POS],
             [POS, POS, POS, NEG],